What are the “Automatic Orders” in a Connecticut Divorce?

 Next Steps

-Our first step, the Goals & Planning Conference is designed to get to the heart of your problem and unveil your true goals for your life.
-Once we discover your goals for your life at the Goals and Planning Conference, we are able to take our all of our collective experience with divorce, law, the available ways to divorce, strategy, courts, judges, and other lawyers, and build a divorce, separation, or annulment customized for you.
+Depending on your goals and the circumstances, the Automatic Orders may or may not be a helpful tool.
+At Freed Marcroft, we are experienced in seeking both Court enforcement and modification of the Automatic Orders.
+We designed our first step, the Goals & Planning Conference, to get to the heart of your problem and unveil your true goals for your life.
+Once we discover your goals for your life at the Goals and Planning Conference, we can take all of our collective experience with divorce, law, the available ways to divorce, strategy, courts, judges, and other lawyers and build a divorce, separation, or annulment customized for you.